Rigidity of wonderful group compactifications under Fano deformations: Invariance of varieties of minimal rational tangents for

 As the variety of tangential lines of $\BP^1 \times \BP^4 \subset \BP^9$ is linearly non-degenerate, so is the variety of tangential lines of its linear projection $\mathbf{L}^\mcS_q \subset \BP \mcW_q$, which implies that $[\mcW_q, \mcW_q ]\subset \mcW_q$, namely $\mcW$ is an integrable distribution.
 As for $t \neq 0$, the variety $\mcU_{s_t}^\mcS \simeq {\rm Gr}(2,7)$ is chain connected by lines, so is the central fiber $\mcU_s^\mcS$.
 Note that lines through general points of $\mcU_s^\mcS$ are tangent to $\mcW$ and the latter is integrable, hence we have $\mcW = T \mcU_s^\mcS$.
 This shows that $\mathbf{L}_q^\mcS$ is linearly non-degenerate in $\BP T_q \mcU^\mcS_s$, concluding the proof. \end{proof}

-\begin{rmk} There is a statement very similar to Proposition \ref{p.isomSegreB3} in \cite[Proposition 8]{HM98}, but in our situation, the central fiber $\mathbf{L}^\mcS_q$ (as well as $\mathcal{U}_s^\mathcal{S}$) is not known a priori smooth.
+\begin{rmk} There is a statement very similar to Proposition \ref{p.isomSegreB3} in \cite[Proposition 8]{HM98}, but in our situation, the central fiber $\mathbf{L}^\mcS_q$ (as well as $\mathcal{U}_s^\mathcal{S}$) is not a priori known to be smooth.
 Our approach here is an adaption of the proof from \cite{Mok08}. \end{rmk}

 \begin{prop} For $s \in \mcS_0$ general, we have

 (i) The normalized VMRT $\mcU^\mcS_s$ is isomorphic to ${\rm Gr}(2,7)$.

 (ii) The VMRT $\mcC^\mcS_s \subset \BP T_s \mcS_0$ is projectively equivalent to ${\rm Gr}(2,7) \subset \BP^{20}$.